cfabian/signup_form/README.md

 #Login Form

 A signup form that uses PHP and MySQL.
-Usernames and passwords are queried from a MySQL database.
+Usernames and passwords are queried from a MySQL database. <br/>
+This form works well with the <a href="https://github.com/cfabian/login_form">Login Form</a>.

 #Usage